mercethereal/Sockets/README.md

 # Sockets

-This repository was created in response to a programming challenge to demonstrate network programmingm socketed connections and creating console applications.
+This repository was created in response to a programming challenge to demonstrate network programming, socketed connections and creating console applications.

 Test A: Sockets